 - Not suitable for most disasters, but better than nothing

-There is a lot of confusion about disposable particulate respirators, mostly because they resemble both dust masks and surgical masks.
+There is a lot of confusion about disposable particulate respirators, mainly because they resemble dust and surgical masks.

 Particulate Respirator vs. Dust Mask